GWSci/SWAc/README.rst

     run.bat -i .\input_files\input.yml -o .\output_files\

+After the initial installation, models can be run with a command similar to step 4.
+Steps 1--3 do not need to be repeated.

 Regarding Python environments, the intent is that users do not have to manage environments themselves.
 The ``setup_windows.bat`` script creates an environment using venv.
 The ``run.bat`` script will activate and exit the environment automatically.

 Installation on Windows systems (tested on Windows 7):